 What are Python Numbers?

 The numeric values are kept in the variables using the numeric data types.
-When a variable is given a value, a number of objects are produced.
+When a variable is given a value, several objects are produced.
 As an illustration, a = 5 will produce a number object with the value 5.

 The del keyword in Python also enables us to remove a reference to a specific number.
 For instance, del a will remove the object a that was previously declared.

-There are three different kinds of integers that can be assigned to a variable in Python.
+Three different kinds of integers can be assigned to a variable in Python.

 - Int: Negative or non-negative numbers that don’t have a decimal point are known as Int (signed Integer objects).
 In Python, there is no bound on an integer.
 However, the quantity of memory in our system limits how significant the number can be.
 Binary, hexadecimal, and octal numbers are some of the different number systems that Python supports.